-A principal contacts the school nutrition staff while the manager is out of the office and passionately communicated that several students stated they did not receive the vegetarian chili, which had been on the school lunch menu that day.
-The principal reminds the individual on the phone that, "This is the third time the kitchen has not had enough vegetarian chili for the entire meal service."
+A principal contacts school nutrition staff while the manager was out of the office and passionately communicates that several students stated they did not receive the vegetarian chili, which had been on the school lunch menu that day.
+The principal reminds the individual on the phone that, "this is the third time the kitchen has not had enough vegetarian chili for the last meal service."
 The principal requests an explanation within 30 minutes.
 The production record indicates to prepare 250 servings of vegetarian chili.

-The manager immediately is informed of the situation.
+The manager was immediately contacted and informed of the situation.
 After reviewing the past production records, the manager is puzzled since the projection of 250 servings appeared to be more than enough for all meal services.